kingstinct/react-native-device-activity/README.md

 Some things worth noting here:

-- Depending on your use case (if you need different schedules for different days for example) you might need multiple monitors.
+Depending on your use case (if you need different schedules for different days, for example,) you might need multiple monitors.
 There's a hard limit on 20 monitors at the same time.
 Study the [DateComponents](https://developer.apple.com/documentation/foundation/datecomponents) object to model this to your use case.

 ## Block the shield

-To block apps you can do it directly from your code.
+To block apps, you can do it directly from your code.

 ```TypeScript
 import * as ReactNativeDeviceActivity from "react-native-device-activity";